RamiT1993/CPP-Group-1-Final-Project/readme.md

 guess the picture line-by-line or Pictionary, and lastly play a board game where you advance spaces by rolling dice.
 The player can enter a choice ranging from numbers one to three to pick a game and if they do not choose one or inputted something by mistake a game will automatically be chosen for them through random number generation of the three games.
-The game will use the ìQî or ìqî key to quit the game and update the text file.
-To output the result, ìScore Boardî will be displayed, and the results will be outputted into a text file.
+The game will use the ‚ÄúQ‚Äù or ‚Äúq‚Äù key to quit the game and update the text file.
+To output the result, ‚ÄúScore Board‚Äù will be displayed, and the results will be outputted into a text file.
 This will act as a save state so when you start the program again, you can keep the number of times you won.
 Text file will contain the total results of each minigame and the total win of all minigames.</b> <br><br><br>